Multiple Excel Cells Are Selected with One Click: 4 Causes+Solutions

 Make Sure the CTRL or the SHIFT Keys Are Not Depressed to Avoid Multiple Cells Selected with One Click in Excel

-If your SHIFT key is depressed, then clicking on any of the cells will select all the cells from the previous cell that was already selected to the last cell that you’ve just clicked on.
+If your SHIFT key is depressed, clicking on any of the cells will select all the cells from the previous cell that was already selected to the last cell that you’ve just clicked on.
 You will get the same experience as in the Expand Selection mode.

 You can check whether your CTRL and SHIFT are depressed or not from the Key Test website.